TMackay-Champion/LinaForma/LinaForma_inversion/README.md

 ## Script L0_isopleths.m
-This code allows the user to plot zones in P-T space defined by measured ranges of isopleth values for selected parameters.
+This code allows the user to ascertain which regions in P-T space coincide with the observed values for each parameter of interest.
 Zones of intersecting isopleths will be plotted.

 <details>
 <summary> L0 script inputs </summary>

  % ====== Data ======\
 **model = '?'**\
- This is the CSV file for the forward models (e.g., inputs/forward_model.csv).
+ This is the CSV file for the forward models (e.g., inputs/forward_model.csv).\
 **measurements = '?'**\
 This is the CSV file for the measurements (e.g., 'inputs/measurement_distributions.csv').